 When a person feels they have sustained a loss because of a defective product, the first step is to contact a product liability attorney’s office, such as Tate Law Group.
 Every case is unique.
 You may be entitled to compensation for everything from pain and suffering to medical bills, lost wages, funeral expenses, and more.
 We can determine the liability of those involved in the chain of commerce and more.

 In the United States, the current product liability doctrine recognizes that most consumers do not have the same opportunity to inspect or closely analyze products for safety that manufacturers do.
-Therefore, it is the job of the manufacturers to provide safe products.
+Therefore, it is the job of the manufacturer to provide safe products.
 Consumers should reasonably expect that the products they purchase will operate safely and not cause them any harm.
 When something goes wrong, and an individual experiences injury or death due to a defective product, those responsible must be held liable for their actions.
 They must be forced to provide compensation to those who have been harmed by the products they’ve created.
 Here at Tate Law Group, we make this happen.
 We are committed to obtaining fair and adequate compensation for our clients.
 If you have suffered an injury due to a defective product, contact a lawyer at Tate Law Group today.